atlassian/react-beautiful-dnd/docs/sensors/sensor-api.md

 }
 ```

+**The `sensors` array should not change dynamically**.
+If you do this you run the risk of violating the [rules of React hooks](https://reactjs.org/docs/hooks-rules.html).

 You can also disable all of the prebuilt sensors ([mouse](/docs/sensors/mouse.md), [keyboard](/docs/sensors/keyboard.md), and [touch](/docs/sensors/touch.md)) by setting `enableDefaultSensors={false}` on a `<DragDropContext />`.
 This is useful if you _only_ want a `<DragDropContext />` to be controlled programmatically.

 ### Controlling a drag: try to get a lock